florian-kausche/Handcrafted-Haven/README.md

 - ✅ Home page with featured products
 - ✅ Shop page with category filtering and search
-- ✅ Product detail pages with reviews
+- ✅ Product detail pages with reviews and ratings
 - ✅ Shopping cart functionality
-- ✅ Checkout process
+- ✅ Checkout process with PayPal simulation
 - ✅ User authentication (login/register)
 - ✅ User account dashboard with order history
 - ✅ Seller dashboard for artisans
-- ✅ About and Contact pages
+- ✅ About, Contact, and Privacy Policy pages
+- ✅ Newsletter subscription with confirmation modal
+- ✅ FAQs and Shipping & Returns information
 - ✅ Responsive design
-- ✅ Professional UI/UX
+- ✅ Professional UI/UX with animations

 ### Backend